radeonovich/wisedogebot/README.md

 ✔️Receive images from users and store it
 ✔️Moderate received images and store accepted images
 ⏳ Post instantly from moderation mode
-✔ Send accepted images in the channel with a scheduler
+✔️Send accepted images in the channel with a scheduler
 ⏳ Undo last accepted image
 ✔️SQL support
-⏳ User stats with send/accepted/denied counters
+✔️User stats with send/accepted/denied counters